raspberrypi/documentation/configuration/device-tree.md

 <a name="part3.2"></a>
 ### 3.2: DT parameters

 As described above, DT parameters are a convenient way to make small changes to a device's configuration.
-The current base DTBs support parameters for enabling and controlling the I2C, I2S and SPI interfaces without using dedicated overlays.
+The current base DTBs support parameters for enabling and controlling the onboard audio, I2C, I2S and SPI interfaces without using dedicated overlays.
 In use, parameters look like this:

 ```
-dtparam=i2c_arm=on,i2c_arm_baudrate=400000,spi=on
+dtparam=audio=on,i2c_arm=on,i2c_arm_baudrate=400000,spi=on
 ```

 Note that multiple assignments can be placed on the same line, but ensure you don't exceed the 80-character limit.